openebs-archive/node-disk-manager/CONTRIBUTING.md

 * Find an issue to work on or create a new issue.
 The issues are maintained at [openebs/openebs](https://github.com/openebs/openebs/issues?q=is%3Aissue+is%3Aopen+label%3Andm).
 You can pick up from a list of [good-first-issues](https://github.com/openebs/node-disk-manager/labels/good%20first%20issue).
 * Claim your issue by commenting your intent to work on it to avoid duplication of efforts.
 * Fork the repository on GitHub.
-* Create a branch from where you want to base your work (usually master).
+* Create a branch from where you want to base your work (usually develop).
 * Make your changes.
 If you are working on code contributions, please see [Setting up the Development Environment](#setting-up-your-development-environment).
 * Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the _Formatting and style_ section of Peter Bourgon's [Go: Best Practices for Production Environments](http://peter.bourgon.org/go-in-production/#formatting-and-style).
 * Commit your changes by making sure the commit messages convey the need and notes about the commit.
-The commit message format followed for OpenEBS projects can be found [here](https://github.com/openebs/openebs/blob/master/contribute/git-commit-message.md).
+The commit message format followed for OpenEBS projects can be found [here](https://github.com/openebs/openebs/blob/main/contribute/git-commit-message.md).
 * Push your changes to the branch in your fork of the repository.
 * Submit a pull request to the original repository.
 See [Pull Request checklist](#pull-request-checklist)